 Ayushman Bhagat is a Post-Doctoral Fellow – TraffLab (ERC) and Parasol Fellow, Buchmann Faculty of Law at Tel-Aviv University, Israel.
-He recently submitted his doctoral thesis in the department of Geography at Durham University, UK.
+He received a Ph.D from the Department of Geography at Durham University, UK.
 Before enrolling as a research postgraduate, Ayushman implemented and evaluated several programmes related to human trafficking, migration, forced/bonded labour, and modern slavery at the policy level (the ILO, social sector consultancies, and government departments), and assisted several communities in the evolution of self-governing institutions in and around wildlife sanctuaries at the grassroots level (NGOs).
 With more than eight years of social issue-based engagement across multiple geographic locations, Ayushman positions himself as an action-oriented and output-driven development professional.

-Bhagat A, 2020, ‘Departure Avenues: the politics of (anti-) trafficking and emigration control in Nepal’, Department of Geography, Durham University, UK (Thesis submitted for examination)
+Ayushman Bhagat, 2020, ‘Departure Avenues: the politics of (anti-) trafficking and emigration control in Nepal’, Department of Geography, Durham University, UK (Ph.D.
+Thesis)

 Ayushman Bhagat, 2020, ‘Trafficking Borders’, Political Geography (In review).